The full car drivetrain simulation of the

 Engine block, configured as spark-ignition type.
 The block

-properties specified in its dialog box include the engine's maximum
+properties specified in the dialog box include the maximum power,

-power, its speed at maximum power, and its maximum possible speed.
+speed at maximum power, and maximum possible speed of the engine.

-motion are modeled relative to the rotational ground, which is taken
+and motion are modeled relative to the rotational ground, which is

-as the engine's base reference and the starting point of the driveline,
+taken as the base reference of the engine and the starting point of

 Simscape Driveline allows you to create complex, custom engine models.
 Several important engine features to consider in a complex model are:

 Distinguishing steady-state behavior from engine start-up, when the engine speed-engine torque function has not yet reached its maximum possible envelope

 Details of mechanical power production, such as air-fuel compression and combustion